Sesklo: Pre-Sesklo

 An "invasion theory" states that the Sesklo culture lasted more than one full millennium, until c.
 5000 BC, when it was violently conquered by people of the Dimini culture.
 The Dimini culture in this theory is considered different from that found earlier at Sesklo, however, in a contrary theory by Professor Ioannis Lyritzis about the end of the unique Sesklo culture, he describes as the "Seskloans".
 He and R. Galloway compared ceramic materials from both Sesklo and Dimini using thermoluminescence dating methods.
 They discovered evidence that the inhabitants of the settlement in Dimini first appeared among the Seskloans c.
 4800 BC, four centuries before the end of the Sesklo culture c.
 4400 BC.
 Lyritzis concluded that the "Seskloans" and the "Diminians" co-existed for a period of time.

 Sesklo and Dimini Late Neolithic Pottery 5300-4500 BC.
 Greek Prehistory Gallery, National Museum of Archaeology, Athens, Greece.

 Ceramic decoration evolves to flame motifs toward the end of the Sesklo culture.
 Pottery of this "classic" Sesklo style also was used in Western Macedonia, as at Servia.
 That there are many similarities between the rare Asia Minor pottery and early Greek Neolithic pottery was acknowledged when investigations were made regarding whether these settlers could be migrants from Asia Minor, but such similarities seem to exist among all early pottery found in near eastern regions.
 The repertoire of shapes is not very different, but the Asia Minor vessels demonstrate significant differences.

 They seem to be deeper than their Thessalian counterparts.
 Shallow, slightly open bowls are characteristic of the Sesklo culture, but are absent in Anatolian settlements.
 Use of a ring base was almost unknown in Anatolia, flat and plano-convex bases were worked instead.
 Altogether, the appearance of the vessels is different.
 The very rare examples of pottery from levels XII and XI at Çatalhöyük closely resemble the shape of the very coarse earthenware of Early Neolithic I from Sesklo, but the paste is significantly different, having a partly-vegetable temper, and this pottery is contemporaneous, not a predecessor, of the better-made products in the Thessalian material.

 The earliest appearance of figurines is completely different as well.
 One significant characteristic of this culture is the abundance of statuettes of women, often pregnant, probably connected to widely hypothesized prehistoric fertility cults during the Paleolithic Period and the Neolithic Period.
 These sculptures of women are present in all the Balkan cultures and most of the Danube civilization throughout many millennia, although they may not be considered exclusive to this area.
-Archaeologist Marija Gimbutas even mentions recognition of a gorgon mask from the Sesklo culture, an image that persisted throughout Ancient and Classical Greek arts.
+Archaeologist Marija Gimbutas even mentions recognition of a gorgon mask from the Sesklo culture dating from ca. 6000 BC, an image that persisted throughout Ancient and Classical Greek arts.